-Schizophrenia genetic networks identified: Connection to autism foundNovember 11th, 2012 in Neuroscience /
+Schizophrenia genetic networks identified: Connection to autism foundNovember 11, 2012 in Medicine & Health / Neuroscience

 Although schizophrenia is highly genetic in origin, the genes involved in the disorder have been difficult to identify.
 In the past few years, researchers have implicated several genes, but it is unclear how they act to produce the disorder.
 A new study by researchers at Columbia University Medical Center identifies affected gene networks and provides insight into the molecular causes of the disease.